-- 1. (1) These Directions shall be known as the "Non-Banking Financial (Non- Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2007". - (2) These Directions shall come into force with immediate effect. - (3) (i) The provisions of these Directions save as provided for in clauses (ii) (iii) and (iv) hereinafter, shall apply to: every non-banking financial company not accepting / holding public deposits which is not a systemically important non-deposit taking non-banking financial company.
+- 1. (1) These Directions shall be known as the "Systemically Important Non-Banking Financial (Non-Deposit Accepting or Holding) Companies Prudential Norms (Reserve Bank) Directions, 2015". - (2) These Directions shall come into force with immediate effect. - (3) (i) The provisions of these Directions, save as provided for in clauses (ii), (iii) and (iv) hereinafter, shall apply to every non-banking financial company not accepting / holding public deposits and having an asset size of Rs.
+500 crore and above as per the last audited balance sheet,. - (ii) These Directions, except the provisions of paragraph 25 shall not apply to a non-banking financial company being a Government company as defined under clause (45) of Section 2 of the Companies Act, 2013 (18 of 2013) and not accepting / holding public deposit. - (iii) The provisions of paragraphs 15, 16 and 24 of these Directions shall not apply to a Systemically Important Core Investment Company as defined in the CIC Directions.